Real Salt Lake: Hansen ownership (2013–2021)

 In 2013, Checketts sold his stake in the club to minority owner Dell Loy Hansen.
 The season saw the departure of key players Olave, Espindola, and Johnson; however, the club garnered another second place Western Conference finish, as well as trips to both the 2013 MLS Cup and 2013 U.S. Open Cup final, where the team lost to Sporting Kansas City and D.C.
 United, respectively.
 Following the season, Kreis left the club to coach expansion side New York City FC, with assistant coach Jeff Cassar replacing him; despite this, the club finished with a then-high points total of 56 points in 2014, qualifying for CONCACAF before being eliminated early in the playoffs.

 2015 saw the departures of Borchers and Saborío, which led to the team failing to qualify for the playoffs for the first time since 2007.
 A push to the quarterfinals of the 2015-16 CONCACAF Champions League helped contribute to a stronger 2016 season and brief return to the playoffs.
 However, this season saw even further departures, with Morales and Olave leaving the club following 2016.

 A poor start to the 2017 season saw Cassar dismissed as head coach, with Mike Petke taking over the position in April – however, despite a late-season run, the team failed to make the playoffs.
 2018 saw improvements on the field, as the club finished sixth in the conference led by strong performances from Albert Rusnák and Damir Kreilach.
 However, the season was primarily focused on the opening of the Real Academy and Zions Bank Stadium in Herriman, which provided a new home for the club, the NWSL's Utah Royals FC, reserve side Real Monarchs, and the club's youth academies.

-2019 saw the final seasons of both Rimando and long-time defender Tony Beltran, both of whom retired following the end of the campaign.
+2019 saw the final seasons of both Rimando and long-time defender Tony Beltran.
+Both retired at the end of the season.
 The club also saw the dismissal of head coach Petke on August 11, following an incident with match officials during the 2019 Leagues Cup.
 Initially named interim manager for the remainder of the season, assistant coach Freddy Juarez was eventually named as head coach following the season.

 The 2020 season, significantly shortened by the COVID-19 pandemic, nonetheless saw announcement that Hansen would sell his stakes in Real Salt Lake, Utah Royals FC, and Real Monarchs following controversy over his past use of racist language.
 Additionally, long-time club captain – and final remaining member of the 2009 MLS Cup winning side – Beckerman retired following the season's end, having played more regular season games than any outfield player in MLS history.